brandedcrate/payjunction-php/README.md

 ```

 ## Running Tests
 Included with the package is a bash script to execute the included PHPUnit tests.
 You must have a running instance of a php server endpoint with access to the test/echo directory for the unit tests to pass.
+Execution of the test runner and creation of the server endpoint are done automatically through the execution of the following command.

 ```bash
 ./bin/test
 ```